Dare to be Different

 In order to avoid making this article too long, we didn’t discuss a number of things, such as how to link the wallets between desktop and mobile or how to set-up a mining or witness account in the desktopwallets.
 See our tutorialpages for that.

 If there are any questions and / or you want to get more in-depth information or help then the Gulden Community on Slack is a good start.
 You can also follow the project at Github.

 New applications and improvements are constantly being implemented.
 The community decides in consultation with the GAB which ones will be built first.
-As a result, Gulden is rightly a payment system for and by people.
+As a result, Gulden is rightly a true store of value system for and by people.